 There are a few other types of charts that you probably have never heard of before.
-They are however quite useful and you would be required to learn them if you wanted to become a certified Technical Analyst.
+They are very useful; you would be required to learn them to become a certified Technical Analyst.

 P&F charts are an excellent tool for doing price target calculations.
 Simple to learn and interpret, few price patterns to learn.

 Learning this type of charting can be easiest when performing the charting by hand.
-That means you marking the “X” and “O” on a piece of paper.
-This can also be very time consuming.
+That means you mark the “X” and “O” on a paper.
+This can also be very time-consuming.
 Few services offer Point and Figure Charts.

 Market Profile Charts

-People who use market profile chart become evangelists to the cause.
+People who use the market profile chart become evangelists for the cause.
 They believe it offers unique insights into buy and sell opportunities.
-It can be a good option if you are a quick fire day trader.
+It can be a good option if you are a quick-fire day trader.

 Stock Charts Section Summary

 With the vast array of technical and fundamental data available, you have a wealth of information at your fingertips.
 Knowing how to use it is key.
 As you can see, there are many types of charts; the recommended ones are OHLC Bar, Candlestick Charts, and Price at Volume Charts.
 However, the choice is yours.

 Read the Ultimate Updated Guide to Stock Charts